-Prince Wilhelm, Duke of Södermanland
+Prince Wilhelm of Sweden, Duke of Södermanland

 by Emily McMahon and Susan Flantzer © Unofficial Royalty 2013

-Born on June 17, 1884, at Tullgarn Palace, a royal summer palace in the province of Södermanland, south of Stockholm, Sweden, Prince Wilhelm (Carl Wilhelm Ludvig) was the second of three sons of King Gustaf V of Sweden and Victoria of Baden.
+Born on June 17, 1884, at Tullgarn Palace, a royal summer palace in the province of Södermanland, south of Stockholm, Sweden, Prince Wilhelm of Sweden (Carl Wilhelm Ludvig) was the second of three sons of King Gustaf V of Sweden and Victoria of Baden.
 Wilhelm saw little of his parents during his childhood, as his mother frequently traveled abroad.
 In his young adulthood, he became known as the “Sailor Prince,” due to his service in the navy.

 Wilhelm had an older brother and a younger brother: